We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 That's why I've said for years, the cigarette smokers of this country deserve our thanks.

-Because they continue to buy these things and their taxes are funding children's health programs already.
+They deserve Congressional Medals of Honor because they continue to buy these things and their taxes are funding children's health programs already.

 What I think ought to happen here, I think the products that these itty bitty children use ought to be taxed.

-They ought to be forced, their parents, to pay for their kids' health care.
+They're the ones they ought to be forced, their parents, to pay for their kids' health care.

 Why should cigar smokers have to do it?